top of page

 We are looking to recruit trustees with one or some of the following skills, knowledge and experience:

-Facilities Management (arts/hospitality) – Although we have good skills within our staff team we would like to find a trustee who can bring facilities management skills to the board.
+Facilities Management (arts/hospitality) – although we have good skills within our staff team we would like to find a trustee who can bring facilities and health and safety management skills to the board.

 About us